dipes47/tip_BillCalculateApp/README.md

 2. Open Integrated Terminal
 - Right Click on Sidebar > Select “Open In Integrated Terminal”
-3. Type “npm install” and press Enter, and wait for Installation to be completed (requires Internet)
+3. Type “npm install” and press Enter, and wait for the Installation to be completed (requires Internet)

 ```bash
 npm install
 ```

-4. After Installation, you will See the ‘node_modules’ Folder in the Sidebar
+4. After Installation, you will see the ‘node_modules’ Folder in the Sidebar

 5. Then start the application on your local Host with the following command on the Integrated Terminal